brimcg/visor/README.md

 ### For Makers:

 Help generate headbands for our urgent care providers!
 They deperately need your help.
-Choose a design the fits the elastic band that you can obtain, or modify you own design.
+Choose a design the fits the elastic band that you can obtain, or modify to your own design.
 Here you will find:

 STL models for your slicer (PETG is recommended material):